muhammadwaseem00/muhammadwaseem00.github.io/_pages/research.md

 <table border="0" cellpadding="0">
  <tr>
     <td style="width:250px; height:250px"> <img src="/images/dl.png" alt="Deep Learning" style="height: 250px; width:250px;"/> </td>
-    <td>Good information.
+    <td style="font-sieze:12pt">Good information.
 I like reading your blog and always I get something new to learn.
       So, this blog was really helpful for me.
 I have also searched for a tool that converts JPG images to SVG file format in a few seconds and I like the thing is its result and it does all of these conversions free of cost and gives you the best result without quality